AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/overview.md

 >[!NOTE]
 >
 > - When you request to update data, Customer AI uses only the updated data for further training and scoring.
-Likewise, when you request to delete data, AAI refrains from using the deleted data.
+Likewise, when you request to delete data, Customer AI refrains from using the deleted data.
 > - Customer AI is GDPR compliant and your data is deleted when requested.
 > - All data is encrypted in transit and at rest.